Trollstigen Road

 The Trollstigen Road is one of Norway’s most popular National Tourist Routes – a spectacular serpentine drive between Åndalsnes and Valldal.

 The road is not particularly long, but twists through 11 hairpin bends up to Stigrøra, 858 meters above sea level.
-At the top of Trollstigen there is a platform offering spectacular views and there are also two viewpoints along the road.
-All are designed to blend into the natural surroundings by the Norwegian architect firm Reiulf Ramstad Architects.
+At the top of Trollstigen, there is a platform offering spectacular views, with 2 viewpoints along the road.
+Both viewpoints were designed by the Norwegian architecture firm Reiulf Ramstad Architects to blend into the natural surroundings.

 Facts about Trollstigen